Latest News & Blog

 How To Enhance Your Google Business Profile

-Google has improved their dashboard over the years to provide more features for businesses and more insights into how customers found your listing and engaged with it.
+Google has improved its dashboard over the years to provide more features for businesses and more insights into how customers found your listing and engaged with it.
+Optimising the profile is no longer just about “having a listing” — it is about making that listing as complete, relevant and useful as possible.

 Why do I need a Google Business Profile?